-South Melbourne is an inner-city suburb that sits nestled between the Yarra River and Port Phillip Bay.
-It is a charming and eclectic neighbourhood that is home to Victorian-era terrace homes and one of the oldest public markets in Melbourne.
+South Melbourne is a suburb that sits nestled between the Yarra River and Port Phillip Bay.
+It is a charming and eclectic neighborhood that is home to Victorian-era terrace homes.
+It’s one of the oldest public markets in Melbourne.

 Things to See and Do in South Melbourne